-- (1) A substance shall be considered as having endocrine disrupting properties that may cause adverse effect in humans if, based on points (a) to (c) of point (2), it is a substance that meets all of the following criteria, unless there is evidence demonstrating that the adverse effects identified are not relevant to humans: - (a) it shows an adverse effect in an intact organism or its progeny, which is a change in the morphology, physiology, growth, development, reproduction or life span of an organism, system or (sub)population that results in an impairment of functional capacity, an impairment of the capacity to compensate for additional stress or an increase in susceptibility to other influences; - (b) it has an endocrine mode of action , i.e. it alters the function(s) of the endocrine system; - (c) the adverse effect is a consequence of the endocrine mode of action. - (2) The identification of a substance as having endocrine disrupting properties that may cause adverse effect in humans in accordance with point (1) shall be based on all of the following: - (a) all available relevant scientific data (in vivo studies or adequately validated alternative test systems predictive of adverse effects in humans or animals; as well as in vivo, in vitro, or, if applicable, in silico studies informing about endocrine modes of action): - (i) scientific data generated in accordance with internationally agreed study protocols. - (ii) other scientific data selected applying a systematic review methodology. - (b) an assessment of the available relevant scientific data based on a weight of evidence approach in order to establish whether the criteria set out in point (1) are fulfilled; in applying the weight of evidence determination the assessment of the scientific evidence shall, in particular, consider all of the following factors: - (i) both positive and negative results. - (ii) the relevance of the study designs for the assessment of adverse effects and of the endocrine mode of action. - (iii) the biological plausibility of the link between the adverse effects and the endocrine mode of action. - (iv) the quality and consistency of the data, considering the pattern and coherence of the results within and between studies of a similar design and across different species. - (v) the route of exposure, toxicokinetic and metabolism studies.
+- (1) A substance shall be considered as having endocrine disrupting properties that may cause adverse effect in humans if, based on points (a) to (d) of point (2), it is a substance that meets all of the following criteria, unless there is evidence demonstrating that the adverse effects identified are not relevant to humans: - (a) it shows an adverse effect in an intact organism or its progeny, which is a change in the morphology, physiology, growth, development, reproduction or life span of an organism, system or (sub)population that results in an impairment of functional capacity, an impairment of the capacity to compensate for additional stress or an increase in susceptibility to other influences; - (b) it has an endocrine mode of action, i.e. it alters the function(s) of the endocrine system; - (c) the adverse effect is a consequence of the endocrine mode of action. - (2) The identification of a substance as having endocrine disrupting properties that may cause adverse effect in humans in accordance with point (1) shall be based on all of the following points: - (a) all available relevant scientific data (in vivo studies or adequately validated alternative test systems predictive of adverse effects in humans or animals; as well as in vivo, in vitro, or, if applicable, in silico studies informing about endocrine modes of action): - (i) scientific data generated in accordance with internationally agreed study protocols, in particular those referred to in Annexes II and III of Regulation (EU) No 528/2012. - (ii) other scientific data selected applying a systematic review methodology. - (b) an assessment of the available relevant scientific data based on a weight of evidence approach in order to establish whether the criteria set out in point (1) are fulfilled; in applying the weight of evidence determination, the assessment of the scientific evidence shall, in particular, consider all of the following factors: - (i) both positive and negative results. - (ii) the relevance of the study designs for the assessment of adverse effects and of the endocrine mode of action. - (ii) the quality and consistency of the data, considering the pattern and coherence of the results within and between studies of a similar design and across different species. - (iv) the route of exposure, toxicokinetic and metabolism studies. - (v) the concept of the limit dose, and international guidelines on maximum recommended doses and for assessing confounding effects of excessive toxicity.

-- (vi) the concept of the limit dose, and international guidelines on maximum recommended doses and for assessing confounding effects of excessive toxicity. - (c) adverse effects that are non-specific secondary consequences of other toxic effects shall not be considered for the identification of the substance as endocrine disruptor.
+- (c) using a weight of evidence approach, the link between the adverse effect(s) and the endocrine mode of action shall be established based on biological plausibility, which shall be determined in the light of current scientific knowledge and under consideration of internationally agreed guidelines. - (d) adverse effects that are non-specific secondary consequences of other toxic effects shall not be considered for the identification of the substance as endocrine disruptor.